 Please visit the Research, Educational Measurement and Psychometrics Concentration site for more information.

-Concentration Coordinator: Craig Wells (Associate Professor)
+Concentration Coordinator: Lisa A. Keller (Associate Professor)

 Lisa A. Keller (Associate Professor), Jennifer Randall (Associate Professor), Stephen G. Sireci (Professor), Craig Wells (Associate Professor), Ronald K. Hambleton (Distinguished University Professor).